-REFERENCE: 36 M.R.S. §§ 4641 - 4641-L February 17, 2022
+REFERENCE: 36 M.R.S. §§ 4641 - 4641-L December 6, 2024; replaces July 7, 2024 revision

 1. General

 Maine imposes a tax on certain transfers of real property located in the State.
 A taxable transfer can occur either through a transfer by deed between persons or the transfer of more than 50% of a direct or indirect ownership interest (a controlling interest) in an entity owning Maine real property.
 This bulletin explains Maine law applying the real estate transfer tax to transfers by deed.
 For information on transfers of a controlling interest, see MRS Rule 207 - Controlling Interest Transfers.